naveenputta/inmar_test/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

 Run the below example commands from terminal in order to execute:

-Clone the project and cd
+Clone the project and cd inmar_test

 cd app/models/chessercise.rb